Our Focus on Appellate Excellence

 Our Team for Federal Appeals (Nationally and in the Third Circuit) and Appeals Before Pennsylvania State Appellate Courts

-Our team is led by Hon.
+Our team is led by Karl S. Myers and Hon.
 Thomas I. Vanaskie (Ret.) who served as a circuit court judge for nearly a decade on the United States Court of Appeals for the Third Circuit.
 Our team also includes former appellate law clerks from the Third Circuit and the Pennsylvania Superior Court.
 With our Pennsylvania-based appellate team, we offer clients decades of experience handling appeals in both federal and Pennsylvania appellate courts.

 Hon.
-Thomas I. Vanaskie (Ret.) is a member of Stevens & Lee’s Litigation Department and chairs the firm’s Appellate and Mediation / Alternative Dispute Resolution Practice Groups.
+Thomas I. Vanaskie (Ret.) is a member of Stevens & Lee’s Litigation Department and co-chairs the firm’s Appellate Practice Group and chairs the Mediation / Alternative Dispute Resolution Practice Group.
 He was appointed to the United States Court of Appeals for the Third Circuit in 2010 where he served for eight years with distinction, participating in and deciding many complex, high profile cases.
 Before 2010, Judge Vanaskie served as a district judge for the United States District Court for the Middle District of Pennsylvania, including serving seven years as chief judge.
 Chief Justice William H. Rehnquist appointed Judge Vanaskie as Chair of the Information Technology Committee of the Judicial Conference of the United States.
 Judge Vanaskie has remained active in the field of technology and the law, teaching a course on Electronic Evidence at the Penn State and Dickinson Schools of Law and serving as an active contributor to the Sedona Conference.
 In just his first year back in private practice, Judge Vanaskie successfully argued a case to the en banc Pennsylvania Commonwealth Court, obtaining a unanimous opinion overturning a $50 million trial court judgment.
 Judge Vanaskie graduated cum laude from The Dickinson School of Law in 1978 and was a successful private litigator and trial attorney before being appointed to the bench in 1994.

 Peter J. Adonizio, Jr. is a member of Stevens & Lee’s Litigation Department and practices principally within the department’s Commercial Litigation and Appellate Practice Groups.